Latvia country profile

 Prime minister: Maris Kucinskis

-Maris Kucinskis took office in February 2016, having been nominated by the president to replace the outgoing prime minister, Laimdota Straujuma, who resigned.
+Maris Kucinskis took office in February 2016 at the head of a centre-right coalition.

-He heads the same coalition as the previous government: two centre-right parties - the agrarian Union of Greens and Farmers and the Unity party - and the more conservative National Alliance party.
-Together they command a clear majority in parliament.
+The government has focused on strengthening the economy and dealing with growing concerns about Russia.

-Mr Kucinskis, of the Union of Greens and Farmers, has continued the policies of the previous government, working to strengthen the economy and deal with growing concerns about Russia.
+The future of his government became uncertain after the pro-Russia Harmony party emerged as the largest bloc in parliament after October 2018 elections, and right-wing populist parties performed well.

 MEDIA